 7. Ongoing professional development

-Professional development is typically a requirement of retaining your licensing.
+Professional development is typically required to retain your license.
 This gives you an opportunity to advance your professional knowledge, learn about school-related topics and share your expertise with others.

 8. Opportunity for creativity

 As a school SLP, you’ll have a chance to develop new approaches, materials and techniques.
-You’ll also create programs to meet student needs and work with new models of service delivery.
+You’ll also create programs to meet student needs and work with new service-delivery models.

 9. Supportive team atmosphere